scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 In addition, routers require coarse time synchronization with control plane instances (see [](#clock-inaccuracy)).

-**Note:** The current SCION implementation runs over the UDP/IP protocol.
-However, the use of other lower layers protocols is possible.
+The current SCION implementation runs over the UDP/IP protocol, although the use of other lower layers protocols is possible.

 ## Path Construction (Segment Combinations) {#construction}